rahelFain/diem-uses-and-requirements/draft-diem-fainchtein-use-cases.md

 machinery, foodstuffs, etc. They also provide a system for labeling origin of items and valuation of items, all enforced by numerous international trade agreements between individual nations and groups of nations.

+# IANA Considerations

+This document has no IANA actions.

+# Contributors
+Tony DeSimone, Kerstin Vignard, and Erin Hahn provided insight into the legal and policy issues surrounding emblems.
+Tommy Jensen, Felix Linker and Mauro Vignati provided many of the requirements that derive from digital asset use cases.

+--- back

+# Acknowledgments
+{:numbered="false"}

+TODO acknowledge.